fidisys/playbook/content/hiring/en/chapter-1.md

 commit: '123456'
 ---

-✍️ We hire engineer based on their skillset and interest they show in their area of interest especially in building software.
+✍️ We recruit people based on their skillset and interest they show in their area of interest especially in building software.

 ✍️ We expect our future Fidisyser to be highly capable, gentle, skilled and a team player.

-✍️ We do hire freelancers for our projects who also works remotely because it allows to find the engineers all around the globe who are very best at their work.
+✍️ We do recruit freelancers for our projects who also works remotely because it allows to find the engineers all around the globe who are very best at their work.

-✍️ Aside from technical knowledge we also look for enthusiastic, focused, curious candidate.
+✍️ Aside from the knowledge we also look for enthusiastic, focused, curious and motivated individuals.

 <!-- ## Sub Heading